A tireless protector of Antarctica’s fragile ecosystem, she advocated the ratification of the Antarctic Environmental Protocol.

 Cath Wallace has been active in various environmental issues both in New Zealand and internationally.
 Since 1987 Wallace has been a lecturer at Victoria University in economics and public policy, focusing primarily on the environment.
-For over a decade, Wallace chaired Environment and Conservation Organizations of New Zealand (ECO), the New Zealand alliance of 65 non-governmental organizations concerned about the environment.
+For over a decade, Wallace chaired Environment and Conservation Organizations of New Zealand (ECO), an alliance of non-governmental organizations concerned about the environment.
 She remains active as an executive member of ECO.
 She served two terms on the Council of IUCN, the World Conservation Union.
-In these positions, she has been pushing to incorporate environmental costs into national decision making and has advocated reforms in environmental and energy policies.
+In these positions, she pushed to incorporate environmental costs into national decision making and has advocated reforms in environmental and energy policies.

 Wallace was co-founder and convener of the New Zealand arm of the Antarctic and Southern Ocean Coalition (ASOC), an international alliance of more than 200 organizations from 40 nations that worked on the comprehensive protection of Antarctica and repudiation of the Antarctic Minerals Convention.
 With ASOC she monitored the Antarctic Treaty meetings and lobbied internationally for a ban on mining in Antarctica.
-In 1991 Wallace and others celebrated a major step on road to the comprehensive protection of the Antarctic environment with the entry into effect of the Antarctic Environmental Protocol.
+In 1991 Wallace celebrated a major step on road to the comprehensive protection of the Antarctic environment with the entry into effect of the Antarctic Environmental Protocol.
 Also known as the Madrid Protocol, it designates Antarctica as "a natural reserve, devoted to peace and science," establishes rules for the protection of the environment and bans mining.
-Having worked on the issue since 1982 with many others around the world, Wallace is now hoping that the protocol will be implemented by all 26 governments who have ratified it.

 Watch in high resolution on YouTube.